 The Corporation is committed to providing its employees, and others who may be affected by its activities, with a healthy, safe and secure environment.
-In this regard, the Corporation seeks to continuously improve its safety performance, to deliver comprehensive training to its employees and to adopt the latest safety equipment and processes.
+In this regard, the Corporation seeks to continuously improve its safety performance, to deliver comprehensive training to its employees, and to adopt the latest safety equipment and processes.
 The Corporation's commitment in this regard is overseen by the Health, Safety, Environment and Community Committee, an internal committee composed of the President and Chief Executive Officer, the Chief Financial Officer, the Vice Presidents of Operations, the Vice President Human Resources and Safety, and selected senior safety managers.
 This committee meets once each month and is chaired by the Corporation's President and Chief Executive Officer.
 The committee sets out annual key safety and environmental objectives for the Corporation.
 Each month it reviews all safety or environmental incidents, identifies remedial actions, oversees internal and external safety system audits and monitors the implementation of the Corporation's safety and environmental initiatives.
 A regular focus point for the committee is the health and wellness of all employees, including injury prevention, mental, and physical health.
-Over the past year, the focus on onboarding and new employee health and safety grew as the Company began to expand following the pandemic.
+Over the past year, the focus on onboarding and new employee health and safety grew as the Corporation began to expand following the pandemic.

 In fiscal 2020, the Corporation began the process of consolidating its ESG (environmental, social and governance) efforts under a formalized ESG Framework, underpinned by a global ESG Policy that was approved by the Board of Directors in June 2020.
-The Corporation's global ESG Policy is slated for review on a tri-annual basis, and is available on the Corporation's website.
+The Corporation's global ESG Policy is slated for review on an annual basis and is available on the Corporation's website.

-In fiscal 2021 and 2022, the Corporation further consolidated its ESG efforts to bolster its standing as responsible corporate citizens in the eyes of its workforce, clients, local communities, shareholders and other external stakeholders (for further information on the Corporation's ESG efforts, see the "ESG Responsibility" section in the Corporation's Management Information Circular for fiscal 2022).

-Fiscal 2022 was the second year of implementing the Corporation's global ESG Framework (launched in fiscal 2021).
+From fiscal 2021 to fiscal 2023, the Corporation further consolidated its ESG efforts to bolster its standing as responsible corporate citizens in the eyes of its workforce, clients, local communities, shareholders and other external stakeholders (for further information on the Corporation's ESG efforts, see the "ESG Responsibility" section in the Corporation's Management Information Circular for fiscal 2023 and its Sustainability Report covering the 2022 calendar year).
+Fiscal 2023 was the third year of implementing the Corporation's global ESG Framework (launched in fiscal 2021).
 Key developments during the year included: